PaulioRandall/sveltekit-template/README.md

 #### Install & run

-First, install Node v17.
+First, install [Node v16](https://nodejs.org/en/download/).
 Then do the following in order:

 Install packages